 Hillsborough River State Park offers RV camping, tent camping and primitive camping.

 The 112 site RV and tent area are available with water, electricity, picnic tables and a firing ring.
 There’s also a laundry, showers, restrooms and a trash area.
-Pets are allowed in this camping area, as long as they’re on a 6-foot leash.
+Pets can be in the camping area on a 6-foot leash.

 The primitive camp area is a 1.5 mile hike to get to.
-Everything needed must be walked in and walked back out, including all trash.
 There’s no electricity, water or restrooms in this camp area.
 Be sure to bring enough water to last you during your stay.
-No pets are allowed in the primitive camping area.
+No pets can be in the primitive camping area.

 Hillsborough River State Park is open from 8am to sundown, every day of the year.
 The park is located at 15402 US 301 N in Thonotosassa.
 Thonotosassa is located approximately 35 miles east of Tampa International Airport.